isorna/dropcommander/docs/en/dfc/special-rules.md

 If an Attack dice for a Burnthrough weapon scores equal to or above its Lock number the Attack dice can be rolled again.
 If the second Lock roll is successful a third Lock roll can be made and so on until a Lock roll is failed.
 A Burnthrough weapon can score a maximum total of (X) total Hull damage points in one activation.

-If a Critical Hit (i.e. rolling two or higher than the required lock number) is scored by a Burnthrough weapon, only that die will ignore the target's Armour.
-Any subsequent hits rolled by this weapon against the same target during the same activation ignore the target's armour too.
+If a Critical Hit (i.e. rolling two or higher than the required lock number) is scored by a Burnthrough weapon, only that die will ignore the target’s Armour.
+Any subsequent hits rolled by this weapon against the same target during the same activation ignore the target’s armour too.

 ### Calibre (X)